samvera-labs/sufia.io/CONTRIBUTING.md

 There are two ways to contribute changes to the documentation.

 1. *Easy*: send email to the [hydra-tech mailing list](https://groups.google.com/forum/#!forum/hydra-tech) and ask the community to make the change on your behalf.
-2. *Advanced*: create a GitHub pull request -- a common mechanism for requesting, discussing, and approving changes within the Hydra community.
+2. *Advanced*: create a GitHub pull request.

-If you choose option 2, here's a guide you can follow.
+If you choose option 2, here's a guide to help you.

 ### Via Pull Request